Fan: What’s your real name?

 Fan: Are you married?
 Do you have any kids?

-Angela: Nope..I’m Single and no kids.
+Angela: Nope, no marriage or kids yet.
 I have an amazing dog.
 He's a Shi Tzu named Mortimer Bartholomew.